praekeltfoundation/puppet-docker_firewall/README.md

 ```
 docker network create -d bridge -o com.docker.network.bridge.name=br-mynetwork mynetwork
 ```
 In this example we are interested in the name `br-mynetwork` which is the name of the interface that Docker creates for the network.
+This is the name that should be used for the `docker_firewall::bridge` resource.

-If not specified, Docker will generate an interface name consisting of the hash identifier for the network, for example `br-d108dbddb4c8`.
+If the `com.docker.network.bridge.name` option is not specified when the network is created, Docker will generate an interface name consisting of the hash identifier for the network, for example `br-d108dbddb4c8`.

 This system currently doesn't support any non-default options such as internal mode (`--internal`) or hairpin-mode routing (`--userland-proxy=false`).